graphql/graphql-spec/spec/Section 6 -- Execution.md

 serial):

 - If {serial} is not provided, initialize it to {false}.
-- Let {groupedFieldSet} be the result of {CollectFields(objectType, selectionSet, variableValues)}.
+- Let {groupedFieldSet} and {newDeferUsages} be the result of {CollectFields(objectType, selectionSet, variableValues)}.
 - Let {fieldPlan} be the result of {BuildFieldPlan(groupedFieldSet)}.
-- Let {data} and {incrementalDigests} be the result of {ExecuteFieldPlan(fieldPlan, objectType, initialValue, variableValues, serial)}.
+- Let {data} and {incrementalDigests} be the result of {ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, initialValue, variableValues, serial)}.
 - Let {errors} be the list of all _field error_ raised while executing the {groupedFieldSet}.
 - Let {newPendingResults}, {futures}, and {deferStates} be the result of